waii-ai/waii-sdk-py/doc/docs/database-module.md

 Database.modify_connections(params: ModifyDBConnectionRequest) -> ModifyDBConnectionResponse
 ```

-This method allows to modify the database connections.
+This method allows to modify the database connections.(You don't need to activate any connection to use this method, because it is not related to any specific connection)

 `ModifyDBConnectionRequest` contains the following properties:
 - `updated`: Update or add new connections (Optional)